-Our volunteer lounge does have a separate room that can sometimes be crowded but tends to have a low-key, quieter atmosphere for people to re-charge in.
+Our convention lounge does have a separate room that can sometimes be crowded but tends to have a low-key, quieter atmosphere for people to re-charge in.

 Other quiet areas can be found by going up.
 There is comfortable furniture (couches and chairs) that have been set up on the 2nd and 3rd floors of Wing 7.

 If you require ASL translation, please contact the Chair at firstname.lastname@example.org so that we can arrange an interpreter.
 We request three (3) week notice prior to the convention.

 Service animals are allowed in our Hotel.
 We ask that you please consider having your service animal wear something identifying them as a service animal.
 Our programming spaces can be crowded and that identification can help other members treat your service animal appropriately.

 For everyone else, please assume that if you see an animal at the convention that it is a service animal.
 It is very important that you do not interfere with their job by interacting with them.
 Thanks!

 Have we not addressed your concern with this FAQ?
 Please let us know by emailing the Chair at email@example.com with your question or concern.
 Just because it is not mentioned here does not mean that we cannot potentially accommodate you.

 Allies: How Every Member Contributes to an Accessible Convention

 Accessibility is not just about providing accommodations to our members who need them.
 All of us are needed to create a truly universal accessible convention for everyone, and we can all contribute to creating a better environment.